Contingencyplana/toyfoundry_ai_0/.toyfoundry/telemetry/quilt/README.md

 - `first_seen` / `last_seen` — ISO 8601 timestamps bracketing observed telemetry events.
 - `last_output_path` — Path to the most recent manifest output when available.

+The composite rollup (`quilt_rollup_all.json`) is keyed by an operation identifier — for mint events this is the `alfa_id`, and for ritual telemetry it defaults to the reported `batch_id`.
+Each entry includes:

+- `mint` — Optional mint rollup matching the structure above when mint telemetry is available.
+- `rituals` — Nested objects per ritual (`drill`, `parade`, `purge`, `promote`) containing `events` (ordered chronologically) and aggregate counters (`total`, `dry_runs`, `completed`).
+- `last_updated` — ISO 8601 timestamp of the most recent event observed for that operation.

-Additional fields may be appended as new rituals feed the loom.
+Additional fields may be appended as the loom evolves.
 Downstream automation should handle additive expansion gracefully.